Olympics-Athletics-Italy's Jacobs takes stunning 100 metres gold | Sports-Games

 "It's been my dream since I was a child," said Jacobs, who was born in the United States but moved to Europe with his Italian mother when he was a month old.
 "I need a week or so to understand what has happened.
 Seeing (compatriot) Gimbo (Tamberi) win the high jump gold (10 minutes earlier) fired me up a lot.

 In the absence of Bolt, who retired in 2017 after a hat-trick of titles, it was always going to be an open race, but it became all the more so after world champion Christian Coleman was banned for an anti-doping violation and American Trayvon Bromell, the world lead and pre-race favourite, failed to make the final.
-With former world champion Yohan Blake also falling at the semi-final stage, it was the first time since 2000 that no Jamaican made the final - 24 hours after the country had a completed clean sweep in the women's event.
+With former world champion Yohan Blake also falling at the semi-final stage, it was the first time since 2000 that no Jamaican had been on the start line -- 24 hours after the country had a completed clean sweep in the women's event.

-Su Bingtian won his semi-final in an Asian record 9.83 but was never in the mix and finished sixth in 9.98, behind another American Ronnie Baker.
-In truly global style the final featured athletes from Africa, Asia, Europe and North America.
+In truly global style though, the final featured athletes from Africa, Asia, Europe and North America.
+South African Akani Simbine clocked 9.93 to finish fourth -- one up on his Rio position.
+China's Su Bingtian won his semi-final in an Asian record 9.83 to become the first Asian into the final for 89 years but was never in the mix and finished sixth in 9.98, behind another American Ronnie Baker.

+"It will be interesting to see if there is a new world order with some of the things that we're seeing," former 400/200 champion Michael Johnson said on the BBC.
+"This Olympics is a little bit strange so things may go back to how they were before or this may actually spur on some of these countries where we're seeing new talent come through.

+"There's nothing like succeeding at the Olympics to give you that hope and confidence."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)